kaede10263/Beijing_plant/README.md

 scrapy crawl plant_spyder
 ```

-You will get "hello.csv" in the path above
+You will get "hello.csv" in the path.

 ```
 python combine.py
 ```

-You will get "result.csv" in the path above
+You will get "result.csv" in the path.